 Abstract

 Fremont cottonwoods (Populus fremontii) are a dominant riparian tree species in the Southwestern U.S. and are important habitat for native wildlife, highly dependent upon river hydrology.
 Fremont cottonwoods are included as one of the Outstandingly Remarkable Values in the 1984 amendment to the 1964 Wild Scenic River Act for a reach of the Verde Wild and Scenic River.
-Fremont cottonwood health and demographics along the Verde River are understudied but important for managing environmental flows This study uses seedling plots established after a 10-to-25-year flood event that occurred during 2023 winter floods and dendrochronology to monitor regeneration and to quantify tree age and growth.
+Fremont cottonwood health and demographics along the Verde River are understudied but important for managing environmental flows.
+This study uses seedling plots established after a 10-to-25-year flood event that occurred during 2023 winter floods and dendrochronology to monitor regeneration and to quantify tree age and growth.
 Fremont cottonwoods along the Verde River are young, with the mean age being 24 years old.
 They continue to add biomass at a mature rate and their growth is significantly impacted by summer temperatures and river flows.
 Seedlings from the 2023 cohort continue to grow rapidly and their survival is governed by a diverse set of environmental conditions.
 Fremont cottonwoods along the Verde require a ten-year flood event to cause regeneration but stand dynamics are determined by the frequency and magnitude of flood events.

 Keywords: Fremont Cottonwood (Populus fremontii), Verde River, Wild and Scenic Rivers, dendrochronology, riparian